 - Registered Nursing License Written verification from your state board of nursing is required.
 Your license must show your current name, expiration date, and the name of the agency that issued the license.
-Licensure from other countries will be considered on a case-by-case basis. - Job Description(s) if applicable - Work Experience A minimum of 3,000 hours of occupational health nursing work experience earned during the five years prior to the application.
-Work experience means actively engaged in occupational health nursing for compensation; or - Documentation of the completion of a certificate program for academic credit that has been earned within the past five years.
+Licensure from other countries will be considered on a case-by-case basis. - Educational Degree(s) A baccalaureate or higher degree is required for eligibility to write the COHN-S examination.
+Submit copies of either your final transcript or diploma that shows your earned degree. - Job Description(s) - Work Experience A minimum of 3,000 hours of occupational health nursing work experience earned during the five years prior to the application.
+Work experience means actively engaged in occupational health nursing for compensation; or